conda/governance/README.md

 Examples of project names that violate the 3rd and 4th guidelines are `conda Pro`, and `pets-dot-com-conda-saves-the-day`.

 The conda Organization is in a particularly challenging situation here because the conda name and logo are obviously derived from the [Anaconda Inc.](https://anaconda.com/) name and logo.
-Several precedents will guide us here: Projects like [conda-forge](https://conda-forge.org/) (name), [Bioconda](https://bioconda.org/) (name and logo) and [conda-lock](https://github.com/conda-incubator/conda-lock) (name) have been approved in the past.
+Several precedents guide us here: Projects like [conda-forge](https://conda-forge.org/) (name), [Bioconda](https://bioconda.org/) (name and logo) and [conda-lock](https://github.com/conda-incubator/conda-lock) (name) have been approved in the past.

 ## Incubation